What to Say to the Parents of a Baby With Down Syndrome: Dos and Don’ts

 Do acknowledge that their dreams will be different now.

 The highs will be higher and the lows will be lower.
-Mom and dad will be worried that they aren’t up to the challenge of raising a child with special needs.
+Mom and dad are worried that they aren’t up to the challenge of raising a child with special needs.
 Cite specific character traits that they possess that are well-suited to the challenges ahead.

 If I had a dollar for every person that said “God only gives special children to special people” to Mr. Andi and me after Nathan was born, I could pay for all of Sarah Kate’s therapy for a year.
 It’s well-meaning, but after you’ve heard it for the 100th time in three days, it rings hollow, and as much as you want to believe it, you know it’s not true.